Marcelo Melo

 Marcelo Pinheiro Davi de Melo (/pt/; born September 23, 1983) is a Brazilian professional tennis player who specializes in doubles.
 He is a former world No. 1, which he achieved on 2 November 2015.
 Melo is the only Brazilian player who has reached number one in the ATP doubles rankings.

-He is a two-time Grand Slam champion in doubles, having won the 2015 French Open alongside Ivan Dodig and the 2017 Wimbledon Championships with Łukasz Kubot.
+Melo is a two-time Grand Slam champion in doubles, having won the 2015 French Open alongside Ivan Dodig and the 2017 Wimbledon Championships with Łukasz Kubot.
 Melo was also the first Brazilian man ever to win a Grand Slam doubles title.
-He has won 39 doubles titles on the ATP Tour, including nine at Masters 1000 level.
+He has won 42 doubles titles on the ATP Tour, including nine at Masters 1000 level.
 He reached the final at the 2013 Wimbledon Championships and 2018 US Open in men's doubles, as well as at the 2009 French Open in mixed doubles.
 Melo also finished runner-up in doubles at the ATP Finals in 2014 and 2017.

-He has represented Brazil in the Davis Cup since 2008, often playing doubles alongside André Sá or Bruno Soares, and has also competed at three editions of the Summer Olympic Games.
+Melo has represented Brazil in the Davis Cup since 2008, often playing doubles alongside André Sá or Bruno Soares, and has also competed at three editions of the Summer Olympic Games.